 Email messaging in Moodle

 Moodle has its own internal messaging system which allows you to create an email to individual or whole class without leaving the Moodle environment.
 The email is sent to both the student Moodle account and to their university email account.
+Simply select the students from the Participants page and choose to send a message.

 The chat activity module enables participants to have text-based, real-time synchronous discussions.
 The chat may be a one-time activity or it may be repeated at the same time each day or each week.
 Chat sessions are saved and can be made available for everyone to view or restricted to users with the capability to view chat session logs.
 Chats are especially useful when the group chatting is not able to meet face-to-face,